tvomacka/Dungeon/README.md

 ## Credits and Honorable Mentions

-- [ ] One of the big reasons to create this project was to learn the test-driven product development as taught by Llewelyn Falco.
+- [ ] One of the big reasons to create this project was to learn the test-driven product development as taught by [Llewelyn Falco](https://github.com/isidore).
-- [ ] Refactoring of the code was done mainly with [ReSharper](https://jb.gg/OpenSourceSupport).
+- [ ] Refactoring the code with [ReSharper](https://jb.gg/OpenSourceSupport).